Leukoplakia

 The most common site of leukoplakia is the mouth's lower part and the tongue's lateral surface.
 Leukoplakia lesions are not always dangerous, especially at first, but they should be observed and treated as early as possible.
 You should see your dentist immediately when you notice worrying symptoms.
 Leukoplakia can lead to severe complications and, if detected at an advanced stage, is dangerous.
 To recognize leukoplakia, consider the following symptoms:

-Lesions In The Oral Area
+Lesions in the Oral Area

 Leukoplakia can take different sizes and shapes.
 Lesions are most commonly seen on the buccal mucosa, lips, mouth corners, tongue, and floor.
 Leukoplakia may be widespread or small in extent and have a varied pattern.
 Lesions may resemble white patches, streaks, lines, cracks, or mosaics.
 There is also a type of Oral Hairy LeukoplakiaTrusted Source, whose mucosal lesions have a specific appearance.
 The spots look as if they cover the hair.
 The coloration can be white, grey, cream, or white-red.
 These lesions are not painful and are not removable by touch.
 Over time, they may resolve spontaneously or through lifestyle changes.